Xun Xu: Service under the Cao Wei state

 In 264, the Wei general Zhong Hui started a rebellion against Sima Zhao after leading Wei forces to conquer Shu.
 At the time, Sima Zhao only heard rumours about the rebellion and had no concrete evidence yet.
 As he had all along treated Zhong Hui well, he was reluctant to believe that Zhong would rebel against him.
 After Xun Xu cautioned him against trusting Zhong Hui, Sima Zhao led his forces to garrison at Chang'an as a precautionary measure.
 Guo Yi (郭奕) and Wang Shen (王深) urged Sima Zhao to banish Xun Xu because they feared that he would side with Zhong Hui, given that he was raised by the Zhong family (Zhong Hui was Zhong Yao's son).
 However, Sima Zhao ignored them and continued to treat Xun Xu as he did before, and even allowed Xun Xu to ride in the same carriage as him.
 Previously, when Sima Zhao ordered Zhong Hui to lead Wei forces to conquer Shu, Xun Xu had nominated Wei Guan to supervise the campaign.
 Later, Wei Guan played a huge role in suppressing Zhong Hui's rebellion.
-After Shu had been pacified, Xun Xu followed Sima Zhao back to the Wei capital, Luoyang, where he, Pei Xiu and Yang Hu were put in charge of the privy council.
+After Shu region had been pacified, Xun Xu followed Sima Zhao back to the Wei capital, Luoyang, where he, Pei Xiu and Yang Hu were put in charge of the privy council.

-After eliminating Shu, Sima Zhao planned to conquer Wei's other rival state, Eastern Wu, so he sent an emissary to pass a letter to the Wu emperor, Sun Hao.
+After eliminating Shu Han, Sima Zhao planned to conquer Wei's other rival state, Eastern Wu, so he sent an emissary to pass a letter to the Wu emperor, Sun Hao.
 Sima Zhao had previously ordered his subordinates to draft the letter to Sun Hao.
 Among the numerous drafts he read, he eventually chose the one written by Xun Xu.
 Sun Hao agreed to make peace with Wei after reading the letter.
 Sima Zhao remarked that Xun Xu's letter had the power equivalent to that of an army of 100,000.
 In mid 264, the fifth Wei emperor, Cao Huan, conferred Sima Zhao the title of a vassal king, "King of Jin" (晉王).
 Xun Xu was appointed as a Palace Attendant (侍中), and enfeoffed as the Marquis of Anyang (安陽侯) and given 1,000 taxable households for his marquisate.